Answers to frequently asked questions about Heurist can be found below. This information may be updated as the need arises.

 How easy is it to add new entity types to my database?

 Very easy.
 When a new database is created, it automatically inherits a default set of widely used record types from the chosen template.
 Additional record types can be imported from any database registered with the central Heurist index.
 In addition to editing these imported record types, you can click the Add Record Type button and define a new one by filling in information on two popup forms.
-See Designing Your Database Structure.
+See Define Database Structure.

 How do I link entity types together to show relationships?

 The simplest and most powerful ways of linking records are record pointer fields and relationship marker fields.
 These provide contextualised relatonships – prompts directly within the data entry form for a record – which establish a simple one-way relationship with another record (record pointer) or a complex two way relationship with another record (relationship marker).
 Like any other field type, both record pointer and relationship marker fields can be made optional or required, single or repeating, and can also be constrained to specific target record types.
 Relationship markers have additional attributes – the type of relationship in each direction, the time range for the relationship (if applicable) and other information about the relationship, such as notes and bibliographic justification of the relationship.
-See Connecting Your Data.
+See Connect Data.

 Can I reorder and rename fields in a form without affecting existing data?